MetabolicEngineeringGroupCBMA/old_site/_protocols/ypges.md

 ###Protocol for YPGES medium (Yeast Extract Peptone Glycerol, Ethanol Succinate) for yeast).

+This medium can be used to test the respiratory capability of yeast strains.
+They seem to grow faster on this medium than on YP glycerol of YP ethanol.

 This protocol can be found on BIONET MOLBIO YEAST newsgroup in a post by [aidan weatherill](http://groups.google.pt/groups?q=YEPEG&hl=sv&lr=&ie=UTF-8&selm=809gfg%248r2%40net.bio.net&rnum=1):